 The College of William and Mary is a public research university that has consistently delivered excellence in education since 1693.
 It confers the Master of Arts in Education, a program that focuses on Curriculum and Instruction for K-12.
 The school, which is located in Williamsburg, Virginia, is regionally accredited by the SACS COC.
 The professional education programs at the School of Education hold further accreditation by the Virginia Department of Education and the NCATE.

 The university believes that highly qualified teachers are integral to the well-being of American society.
 This is why the M.A.Ed. programs in Curriculum and Instruction are taught in cohorts.
 No matter which concentration a student chooses, Elementary or Secondary Education, they will be required to move with a single cohort during the full-time, three-term program.
+Sample courses include:

 There are several requirements a student will meet prior to graduating.
 Along with finishing all of their coursework, which amounts to 48 credit hours, students will also be required to complete an e-portfolio and 18 weeks of student teacher training in their concentration.
 Additionally, students must take and pass the Virginia Communication and Literacy Assessment as well as the Reading for Virginia Educators.
-Sample courses include Reading and Writing Across the Curriculum, Assessment for Instructional Design, and Consultation in the Schools.

 Virginia Polytechnic Institute and State University